spatie/laravel-data/README.md

 }
 ```

-Each converted data object contains an `endpoints` key with all the endpoints for that data object.
+Now each transformed data object contains an `endpoints` key with all the endpoints for that data object.

 ### Transformers

-Each property of a data object should be transformed into a useful type to communicate via JSON.
-For example, a `Carbon` object can be transformed to `16-05-1994` or `16-05-1994T00:00:00+00`.
+Each property of a data object should be transformed into a useable type to communicate via JSON.
+For example, a `Carbon` object can be transformed to `16-05-1994`, `16-05-1994T00:00:00+00` or something completely different.

 With this package, you're free to decide how this transformation is done by using transformers.
-A transformer is a simple class that implements the `Transformer` interface:
+A transformer is a class that implements the `Transformer` interface:

 ```php
 class MyTransformer implements Transformer